23 Studies That Prove Chiropractic Works

 Proof #14: It promotes better sleep.

 There are several ways chiropractic care can promote better sleep.
 Most commonly, stress reduction and reduced pain are the top two reasons.
 Chiropractic can also help to reduce muscle tension, promote relaxation, and increase blood flow.
-All these can lead to better sleep, which is essential for a healthy body and a happy mind.
+All of these can lead to better sleep, which is essential for a healthy body and a happy mind.

 Proof #15: It lowers blood pressure.